duckduckgo/duckduckhack-docs/frontend-reference/templates-overview.md

 ## Why Templates Are Great

 Templates save a lot of work: they allow contributors to focus on great results.
-Many Instant Answer frontends can be created entirely by setting various display options and item data, with little or no HTML/CSS coding.
+Many Instant Answer front ends can be created entirely by setting various display options and item data, with little or no HTML/CSS coding.

 Additionally, Instant Answers that use templates are automatically compatible with future design improvements, with zero extra work.